Introduction | At a Glance | Key Indicators | International Rankings

 Barriers to Resources

 Funding from abroad (gratuitous foreign aid and international technical assistance) must be registered with the Department for Humanitarian Activities at the President’s Administration of the Republic of Belarus, which has authority to refuse the registration.
 Further, it is forbidden to use such foreign aid without registration.
 The law lists a number of purposes for which gratuitous foreign aid may be rendered.
 The President of the Republic of Belarus may approve aid for purposes not listed in the law.
 Enforcement practices show that a letter of support from a related ministry, agency, or local executive body may be required to register gratuitous foreign aid.
 The registration procedure lacks transparency.
 Violation of legislation on gratuitous foreign aid legislation entails administrative and criminal responsibility.
 For example, in 2013, the pensioners’ organization "Our Generation" was fined 5 million Belarusian roubles (500 USD) for illegal use of foreign aid.
 In March 2015 the Department for Humanitarian Activities launched a consultation on optimizing the procedure of registration for both gratuitous foreign aid and international technical assistance.
-On August 31, 2015, the President signed Decree #5 of the President of the Republic of Belarus on Foreign Gratuitous Aid, which will come into force in March 2016.
+On August 31, 2015, the President signed Decree #5 of the President of the Republic of Belarus on Foreign Gratuitous Aid, which came into force in March 2016.

-The new Decree will introduce certain improvements:
+The new Decree introduces certain improvements:

 The new Decree bans use of foreign aid in three cases: extremist activities, political campaigns and seminars, and “other political propaganda work with the population”.
 The Department of Humanitarian Affairs also will have more oversight over the distribution of foreign funding and its schedule and objectives.
 For the first time legal entities that are beneficiaries of the humanitarian assistance are required to report to the Department of Humanitarian Affairs on the use of the received funding.